 - This is the lowest amount we typically achieve for a new home or large addition.
 To stay within this price point we need to keep the structure simple and use standard materials such as 1/2” drywall and 2-1/4” oak flooring for the interior and asphalt shingles, cement-fiber siding, and standard clad windows for the exterior.

 - This is the range that most of our projects end up in, including new homes, additions of all sizes, and major renovations.
-For this price we have a lot of leeway on what we design.
+For this amount we gain more leeway on what we are able to design.
 The basic structures can become more intricate and we have more options for fixtures and finishes, both inside and out.

-- This is when you cease to think about money.
+- This is when you begin to cease thinking about the cost.
 You want it – you get it.

 Landscape / Hardscape Costs